flxbl-io/docs-sfops/self-managed-instances/setting-up/github-app.md

 * Navigate to the 'Install App' tab within your app settings.
 * Click "Install" to initiate the installation process.
-* Select your organization and choose to install the app on all repositories or specific ones such as Salesforce repositories and `sfops-dashboard`.
+* Select your organization and choose to install the app on all repositories or specific ones such as Salesforce repositories and `sfops-dev-central`.

 ### **Step 5: Storing the Private Key and App ID as Secrets**